BMeyerKC/MRUTab/store_description.md

 Notes:
 - No new permissions were requested.
 - No user-facing behavior changes were made; debug output is more useful for troubleshooting.

----

-If you want this file committed and pushed, I can do that and add the PR draft using this PR body.
-Which branch should I commit it to? (current: `feature/SupportGroups` suggested)